-I see the following areas of our chapter as successful: I have the following skills that will contribute to the continued success of our chapter: Example: I am an excellent communicator, and I believe it is important to communicate our progress and current proiects with members of the
+I see the following areas of our chapter as successful: I have the following skills that will contribute to the continued success of our chapter: Example: Our chapter has a great system of communication and women are well informed of what is going on within the chapter.
+Example: I am an excellent communicator, and I believe it is important to communicate our progress and current projects with members of the chapter.

-I see the following areas of our chapter in need of improvement: I have the following skills that will help our chapter improve these conditions: as though their voices are not heard.
-Example: I am an excellent listener, and I believe in showing women how their voices are being heard through actions but into place by officers.
+I see the following areas of our chapter in need of improvement: I have the following skills that will help our chapter improve these conditions: Example: Members of our chapter feel as though their voices are not heard.
+Example: I am an excellent listener, and I believe in showing women how their voices are being heard through actions put into place by officers.